On Steklov Eigenspaces for Free Boundary Minimal Surfaces in the Unit Ball: Introduction

-A crucial ingredient in our proof is a two-piece property for free boundary minimal surfaces in $B^3$ recently proven by Lima-Menezes \cite{LimaMenezes}.
-We apply this two-piece property in conjunction with a Courant-type nodal domain argument to conclude that $\sigma_1=1$ on an antipodally-symmetric free boundary minimal annulus.
-Using the above-noted result of Fraser-Schoen, who parametrize the minimal surface by a conformal harmonic map $\Phi$ from the round annulus to $B^n$ and exploit $\sigma_1 = 1$ to show its angular derivative $\Phi_\theta$ extends to a rotational Killing field on $B^n$, Theorem \ref{Tcc} follows.
+In the setting of either Theorem \ref{Tcc} or \ref{Tgroup}, we use the preceding ideas to prove $\firsteigen = \Coord$.
+In the former case---when $\Sigma$ is an antipodally-symmetric free boundary minimal annulus---we appeal to a result of Fraser-Schoen \cite{FraserSchoen} to conclude that $\Sigma$ is the critical catenoid.
+Their argument---which works in any codimension---parametrizes $\Sigma$ by a conformal harmonic map $\Phi$ from the round annulus to $\B^n$ and exploits $\sigma_1 = 1$ to show its angular derivative $\Phi_\theta$ extends to a rotational Killing field on $\B^n$, hence that $\Sigma$ is rotationally symmetric.

-The study of free boundary minimal surfaces in $B^n$ has features in common with that of closed minimal surfaces in the round sphere $S^n$, and a natural counterpart to Conjecture \ref{Ccc} in the setting of embedded minimal surfaces in $S^3$---Lawson's conjecture on the uniqueness of the Clifford torus---was open for decades before being settled by Brendle \cite{Brendle:lawson} in 2012.
-Under the assumption of reflection symmetry with respect to the four coordinate great-spheres, Ros \cite{Ros} had earlier shown any embedded minimal surface of genus one in $S^3$ is the Clifford torus.
-He had also established \cite{Ros:antipodal} another long-standing conjecture about the Clifford torus---the Willmore conjecture, ultimately settled by Marques-Neves \cite{MarquesNeves}---assuming antipodal symmetry.
-In the spirit of these analogous results \cite{Ros, Ros:antipodal, Brendle:lawson} in $S^3$, Theorem \ref{Tcc} offers further evidence for the validity of Conjecture~ \ref{Ccc}.